Exit

 Explosion-Proof Cabinets

-For Class 1 Division 1 applications, we frequently offer a NEMA 7 ex-proof cabinet.
+For Class 1 Division 1 applications, we frequently offer a NEMA 7 explosion-proof cabinet.
 The cabinet itself is a heavy cast aluminum box with mounting feet.
 There may be a threaded solid metal cover or there may be a windowed cover through which the controls are magnetically operated.
-The gas entry and exit points of the analyzer will have flame / flash arrestors and the wire entries must be protected with a properly-installed EYS seal.
+The gas entry and exit points of the analyzer will have flame/flash arrestors, and the wire entries must be protected with a properly-installed EYS seal.

 a) Explosion-proof cabinet with detector and local display